Skip to content

 get_templateNoGet a specific template's details, input schema, and example input

-solve_with_templateYesSolve a problem using a template and user-provided input data
+solve_with_templateYesSolve a problem using a template and user-provided input data.
+Optionally choose a solver or auto routing

 Marketplace Tools